ryzheboka/taskana-doc/new-doc-structure/first-example/docs/user-guide/core-concepts/java-api-usage.md

 - ``pro.taskana.common.api``:
-    - TaskanaEngine interface that brings all services of Kadai together
+    - TaskanaEngine interface that brings all services of TASKANA together
     - Other, non-entity-related services